View Diane Tierney's Obituary on courier-journal.com and share memories

 |

-Diane Lynn Tierney 63, died Friday May 24,2019 at her home in Ocala, Florida with her beloved husband of 38 years, John Michael Tierney at her side.
+Ocala, FL. - Diane Lynn Tierney, 63, died Friday May 24,2019 at her home, with her beloved husband of 38 years, John Michael Tierney at her side.
 She is survived by her daughter Kelly Tierney and her partner Yoran, son Kyle Tierney and his wife Becky, mother Betty Mahoney, brother Robert Perry and his wife Shelly, and three grandchildren, DraVontea, Annalyn and Elisabeth.

 Born in Louisville, Kentucky on May 10, 1956 she was a long time Louisville resident until she and Mike moved to Florida in 2002.
 Diane had a special place in her heart for her Mamaw and Papaw Mahoney, her cousins and the Mahoney, Tierney and Golladay families.